pougetoux-solde-driverspanel/Panel_for_drivers/README.md

 __Link__ : https://hackspark.fr/fr/affichage/986-32x32-rgb-led-matrix-panel-p4-high-resolutions.html

 We choose this led panel for our project because we were next to the store "HackSpark" that sell it, and it was pretty easy to use a all in one led matrix panel, rather than to make our own.
 Indeed, some soldering and electric cabling are very time consuming and our delay for this project was about 4 days, so it was the perfect option.
+32x32 was enough for our utilisation, because the led are very brightful and it's not needed to have a big panel for the other drivers to see it.

 ### ESP8266